0xt4cs/EphemeralMail/MULTI_VPS_GUIDE.md

 This guide covers scenarios where you have multiple VPS instances and want to deploy EphemeralMail alongside existing applications.

+> **ℹ️ Port Information**: EphemeralMail runs on port 4444 by default (instead of the common port 3000 used by frontend frameworks) to avoid conflicts with React, Next.js, and other development tools.

 ## 🎯 Scenario: Domain Already in Use

 If your domain `example.com` already points to another VPS running a different application, you have several deployment options: